Astronomical Clock with perpetual Calendar mechanism

 Will the perpetual mechanism work as intended, I don't know just have to wait and hope, time will tell!

-(Perhaps some adjustments have to be made)
+(Perhaps some adjustments to the date wheel have to be made)

 Engraving for the Clock face